Go to Reviews.org AU Edition

 fuboTV’s DVR storage is second best to YouTube TV’s

-fuboTV has made enormous changes to its service over the years, and it became our number one choice in 2021.
+fuboTV has made enormous changes to its service over the years, and it became our number one choice in 2021, and it still holds the title.

 Instead of just recording 15 TV shows and about six movies, you can now record at least 75 TV episodes and nearly 30 films.
 So even though it's not unlimited, this service still provides more storage than you might know what to do with.

 And YouTube TV also comes out on top for the NBA fans.
-If you're a diehard Brooklyn Celtics fan, we suggest ordering YouTube TV because it has all of the channels you'll need for the NBA playoffs.
+If you're a diehard Boston Celtics fan, we suggest ordering YouTube TV because it has all of the channels you'll need for the NBA regular season and postseason games.

 TV channel count